kunlei/klian-site-hugo/content/page/about.md

 Hello!
 My name is Kunlei Lian, and I'm a Sr. Data Scientist working at [Walmart Labs](https://www.walmartlabs.com/).

+## Wait, Data Scientist?

+Yeah, I know.
+You probably couldn't get any flavor of data science in my posts here, BECAUSE I AM NOT DOING ANY DATA SCIENCE WORK.
+Data scientist is a big umbrella in Walmart and I am actually an undercover Operations Research Scientist (don't ask where I work:-)\).
+I do all kinds of optimization works in supply chain area, routing is my favorite.

 ## What's This Site For

 I tend to forget things if I don't jot them down at the moment of learning or active using.